Are you planning a pilgrimage to visit the tallest trees in the world?

 That’s because George Lucas filmed the Endor scenes from Return of the Jedi in the redwood forests around the Smith River.
 Of course, you’re much more likely to spot a big banana slug smooshing its way along a wet stump near a campground spigot.

-The bigger, more international crowds will generally flock to Redwoods National Park, while here in Jedediah Smith State Park, things feel a bit more “local.”
+The bigger, more international crowds will generally flock to Redwoods National Park, while here in Jedediah Smith State Park, things feel more “local.”

-t night, it’s very dark and closed in under the deep canopy of the redwoods so listen for the sounds of spotted owls, coyotes, and maybe even bobcats or mountain lions.
+At night, it’s very dark and closed in under the deep canopy of the redwoods, so listen for the sounds of spotted owls, coyotes, and maybe even bobcats or mountain lions.

 Jedediah Smith State Park Cabins

-- Jedediah Smith cabins have electricity – heaters and lights, but no kitchen or bathroom.
+- Jedediah Smith cabins have electricity.
+There are heaters and lights, but no kitchen or bathroom.

-- The maximum occupancy is 6 people.
-Each cabin has 2 bunk beds, each with a twin over a double bed.
+- The maximum occupancy is six people.
+Each cabin has two bunk beds, each with a twin over a double bed.
 Guests should bring their own sleeping bag or bedding.
-There is space for a small tent outside to accommodate an additional 2 people maximum.
+There is space for a small tent outside to accommodate an additional two people maximum.

 - The cabin rate includes entry for one vehicle; additional vehicles will be charged $8 per night.